rikutakei/A.C.Rsuite/README.md

 # TODOs

+- For `setup_cheaha.sh`, add functionality of checking if everything is installed already (or just remove everything and do a fresh reinstall, since it's not that much)
 - Add LTS setup and data transfer instructions
 - Add oasis script
 - Add SLURM scripts to run oasis and `*Pipe.R` scripts